 The goals of the Competition - Introduction context are fun, fitness, fundamentals, and performance at regional or provincial competitions as well as the consolidation of basic skills of the sport.

-Fundamentals, Teaching and learning, Plan a practice, skills analysis, Pitcher & Catcher and Advanced Strategies workshops are offered through Baseball Canada.
-For upcoming workshops and information, please contact www.baseball.ca.
+Fundamentals, Teaching and Learning, Planning, Skills, Absolutes, Pitching & Catching, and Advanced Strategies workshops along with age specific video packages are offered through Baseball Canada.
+For upcoming workshops and information, please visit nccp.baseball.ca.

 Following completion of all training, a coach can choose to become certified in the Competition - Introduction context through an evaluation process managed and coordinated by his or her National Sport Organizations (NSO).
-For details on becoming trained or certified in Competition - Introduction Regional and provincial Coach, please see: www.baseball.ca or contact André Lachance at firstname.lastname@example.org
+For details on becoming trained or certified in Competition - Introduction Regional and Provincial Coach, please see: nccp.baseball.ca or contact Sheen Bromley.

 Community Sport - Initiation context: Initiation coach